Enable Microsoft Product Updates in Windows 11

-This post shows students and new users steps to turn On or Off updates for other Microsoft products in Windows 11.
+This article explains how to enable or disable updates for other Microsoft products in Windows 11.

 By default, Windows Updates is turned on, and the ability to download and install the latest updates automatically keeps Windows devices running smoothly and securely.
 When you update Windows 11, you’ll get the latest fixes and security improvements, helping your device run efficiently and stay protected.